akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

-The messages for the replicator, such as `Replicator.Update` are defined in @apidoc[typed.*.Replicator] but the actual CRDTs are the same as in untyped, for example `akka.cluster.ddata.GCounter`.
+The messages for the replicator, such as `Replicator.Update` are defined in @apidoc[typed.*.Replicator] but the actual CRDTs are the same as in classic, for example `akka.cluster.ddata.GCounter`.
 This will require a @scala[implicit] `akka.cluster.ddata.SelfUniqueAddress.SelfUniqueAddress`, available from @scala[`implicit val node = DistributedData(system).selfUniqueAddress`]@java[SelfUniqueAddress node = DistributedData.get(system).selfUniqueAddress();].

 The replicator can contain multiple entries each containing a replicated data type, we therefore need to create a